 1000 Ways to Die: Features this quite frequently.
 In some cases, the real-life demise of someone who wasn't an asshole at all will be dressed up in a pseudonym and this trope, to make tragic misfortune seem like poetic justice.

-Agents of S.H.I.E.L.D.: Bakshi goes through a lot of hell throughout the second season, up to and including getting his ass brainwashed by Ward and Agent 33 and ultimately being popped off by Simmons when she attempts a sneak attack on Ward, but it's hard to feel sorry for him after he's shown himself to be not just a loyal disciple of Whitehall but also a willing one.
+Agents of S.H.I.E.L.D.: Bakshi goes through a lot of hell throughout the second season, up to and including getting brainwashed by Ward and Agent 33 and ultimately being popped off by Simmons when she attempts a sneak attack on Ward, but it's hard to feel sorry for him after he's shown himself to be not just a loyal disciple of Whitehall but also a willing one.

 Later, in 2004, after Michael Cambias raped Bianca, he earned the hatred of everyone in Pine Valley, especially after he gets Off on a Technicality because Bianca destroyed the physical evidence.
 After he shows up dead shortly after, all of Bianca's loved ones and friends attend his funeral just to give eulogies on how much they hate him, with Tad Martin himself stealing his body from the morgue and burying it in the city dump.
 When it is revealed that Bianca herself confronted Michael and shot him dead in self-defense when he tried to rape her again, the judge, who was sympathetic to Bianca and believed her from the start, leaned hard on the prosecution not to press any charges on Bianca.